 If the home you plan to sell was built before 1978 (unless it's a foreclosure property sold "as is"), you must, in order to comply with federal law, take the steps described in Seller Responsibility to Disclose Lead-Based Paint Hazards.

-Despite the lack of legislation on disclosure and the caveat emptor doctrine, the Arkansas Real Estate Commission (AREC) does have some relevant regulations around disclosures of property defects.
+Despite the caveat emptor doctrine, the Arkansas Real Estate Commission (AREC), which issues licenses to real estate agents, has created a set of regulations relevant to disclosures of property defects.

-For example, expect to be asked how old the home is, whether it contains asbestos, and whether you are aware of any major appliances that need to be replaced.
-Although it is short, the answers should give potential buyers a fairly comprehensive snapshot of any known defects with your property.
-The form also gives you additional space to explain any of your responses to those questions in greater detail, and encourages you to attach pages if necessary.
+For example, expect to be asked how old the home is, whether it contains termites or hazards like asbestos, radon, toxic mold, or formaldehyde, and whether you are aware of any systems that need repair or replacement.
+Your answers should give potential buyers a fairly comprehensive snapshot of any known defects or issues with your property.
+The form also gives you additional space to explain any of your responses to those questions in greater detail.

 What is the value of this disclosure form?
-First, it sets clear expectations, and may smooth negotiations while you're in escrow.
+First, it sets clear expectations, and could smooth negotiations while you're in escrow.
 The buyer will see from the start that you are being open about the condition of the house, and have less reason to react with shock and dismay if and when the inspection report turns up defects.

-Legally, you may have strong arguments to defeat such a buyer’s lawsuits, particularly if your purchase contract included a caveat emptor clause.
-Still, nothing prevents the buyer from suing you.
-The buyer may lose the legal arguments, but you will be forced to hire an attorney and engage in the stress of litigation.
-Making a full and forthright disclosure would ensure that the buyer's expectations match reality.
+Second, the disclosure prevents the buyer from later claiming that he or she did not know about a particular defect, and then potentially suing you for breach of contract or fraud.
+The buyer might eventually lose the legal arguments, but you would be forced to hire an attorney and engage in the stress of litigation.
+Making a full and forthright disclosure would ensure that the buyer's expectations match reality from the start.